 Please arrive at the airport at the time indicated on your boarding pass and regularly check Flight Tracker for any changes to your flight.
 As always, it gives us time to complete the formalities and will keep the time you spend in the terminal to a minimum.
 Airport facilities for food and drink may also be limited during this time, however you’ll find restrooms where you can wash your hands with plenty of soap and water, along with hand sanitiser located around the airport.

 When it’s time to fly, you’ll notice that boarding and disembarkation may be different in order to maintain the safety of all.
 It is important that you please listen closely and follow the instructions of the ground and cabin crew.

-Once onboard, you’ll need to stow your own cabin baggage and close the overhead lockers yourself.
+Once on board, you’ll need to stow your own cabin baggage and close the overhead lockers yourself.
 Larger bags may make this more difficult, so we would encourage you to check these in to the hold.
 Our crew will be managing use of the toilet facilities.

-A limited Bistro service will be available on most flights.
+A Bistro service will be available on all flights.
 Brochures will not be available on board so please check the easyJet mobile app or website for the most up to date menu card, or with our crew on board.
 All our flights will now be cashless with only card payments.

 Our aircraft are already fitted with HEPA filters, the same as those used in hospitals, replacing cabin air every three to four minutes.
 The cabin is thoroughly disinfected daily, which provides surface protection from viruses that lasts for at least 24 hours.

 Upon landing, there may be additional exit checks at your destination.
 Screening could be in operation, and if you’re presenting signs of Covid-19, local public health authorities at the airport may refuse onward travel.

 If we all work together to follow the measures we’ve outlined above, and those in our pledge, we can all get back to exploring Europe with confidence once again.